-For \$25 a year (\$15 for students and senior citizens), members get invitations to all of the group's events and a subscription to the organization's bimonthly magazine, LASER (Los Angeles Skeptics Evaluative Report), which exposes the latest fallacies, hoaxes, do-scientific notions.
+For \$25 a year (\$15 for students and senior citizens), members get invitations to all of the group's events and a subscription to the organization's bimonthly magazine, LASER (Los Angeles Skep-tics Evaluative Report), which exposes the latest fallacies, hoaxes.

-Though there is rarely a careless, half-baked remark at a lecture, this is not an organization of "nerds and academics," insisted Seckel.
+Though there is rarely a careless, half-baked remark at a lecture, this is not an organization of "nerds and academics." insisted Seckel.

 "It's a fun group," he said.
-"From what I hear, it's the social place, the pick-up joint.
+"From what I hear, it's the social place, the what i near, it is me social place, me pick-up joint.
 People have a blast."

-But many seem to be seri-ous-minded people who have wrestled with some destructive irrationalities in their lives.
+But many seem to be seri-ous-minded people who have wrestled with some destructive irvationalities in their lives.

-"I come from a background of fundamentalist Christianity, where people could claim to be saved or born again yet still talk about 'niggers,' said Timothy Rutt, an editor of accounting publications who was attending his first lecture.
-"People aren't using their critical faculties nowadays.
-We have faith healers running for president, and strange claims are the order of the day.
+"I come from a background of fundamentalist Christianity, where people could claim to be saved or people could claim to be saved or born again yet still talk about 'naggers,' and Timothy Rutt, an editor of accounting publications who was attending his first lecture. who was attending his nest recture.
+"Reople aren't using their critical faculties nowadays.
+We have faith healers running for president, and strange claims are the order of the and ne worned about people oc-lieving in superstitions.

-Robert Kasold, a teacher of compiter programming who has been going to Southern California Skeptics lectures since the beginning. said he worried about people believing in superstitions.
+Robert Kasold, a teacher of compoter programming who has been going to Southern California Skep-tics lectures since the beginning, said he worried about people be-

-'I'm concerned, particularly Im concerned, particularly about all the people in the L.A. area being taken advantage of," he said.
+"I'm concerned, particularly about all the people in the L.A. area being taken advantage of," he said.
 "I have a very dear friend who believes faithfully in astrology.
 She believes there are adverse days for doing things, and she has great faith in predicting personality matches based on the moment of birth."

-The point is not just to debunk, says the group's chairman, Al myths, intellectual fads and pseu- Hibbs, who recently retired as the senior staff scientist in the Jet Propulsion Lab technology and space department.
+The point is not just to debunk, poses the latest fallacies, hoaxes, says the group's chairman, Al myths, intellectual fads and pseudo-scientific notions.

-"The real point is to show people how they can go about checking out things for themselves," he said.
+Hibbs, who recently retired as the senior staff scientist in the Jet how they can go about checking out things for themselves," he said.
 "Ordinary people can check the validity of some very strange propositions.

-Seckel, 28, worries that Southern California Skeptics, which is loosely affiliated with the national Committee for the Scientific Investigation of Claims of the Paranormal, will be perceived as a bunch of negativists.
+Seckel, 28, worries that Southern California Skeptics, which is loosely affiliated with the national Committee for the Scientific Investiga-tion of Claims of the Paranormal, will be perceived as a bunch of negativists.

-'Look at Real Mysteries'
+Look at Roal Mysteries

-"Why not look at the real mysteries, the ones for which there's at least some evidence?" he said. citing the black hole theory as an example.
-A black hole, scientists believe, is a star that has collapsed under its own gravitation and is so dense that not even light can escape from it.
-"Look at the . . . the idea that time alows down as you enter it, that a watch is going to move at a different rate for an outside observer than for someone in a black hole," Seckel said.
-"Or how about the idea that you age infinitesimally more slowly on the first floor of a building than on the
+"Why not look at the real mysteries, the ones for which there's at least some evidence? he said, citing the black hole theory as an example.
+A black hole, scientists believe, is a star that has collapsed under its own gravitation and is so

+Propulsion Lab technology and dense that not even light can space department.

+"The real point is to show people the idea that time slows down as you enter it, that a watch is going to move at a different rate for an outside observer than for someone in a black hole," Seckel said.
+"Or how about the idea that you age infinitesimally more slowly on the first floor of a building than on the top floor?"

-For many, the organization offers a counterbalance to an endemic "anti-science attitude."
-Seckel said.
+For many, the organization of-fers a counterbalance to an endem-ic "anti-science attitude," Seckel pose, however, is just to stimulate in public school science classes thought, Seckel said.
+"Creation sciences." the li-

-"A lot of people think science is about making atomic weapons or super computers," he said.
+"A lot of people think science is about making atomic weapons or computers," he said.
+"People super computers," he said.
 "People suffer from technophobia.
 They feel impotent.
 We're trying to teach science in a way that's understandable to the public."